Nutrition plays a crucial role in maintaining a healthy lifestyle.

-Focus the majority of your diet on eating whole foods (unprocessed, unrefined plant foods), such as fruit and vegetables.
+Focus the majority of your diet on eating whole foods (unprocessed, unrefined foods), such as fruit, vegetables and legumes.
 Aim to eat as little processed foods as possible in your diet and you’ll easily reduce your kilojoules.

 The Australian Guide to Healthy Eating provides a great overview.
 Whole foods, such as fruit, vegetables, legumes and wholegrains clearly represent the majority of the foods displayed in the guide.
 You can still enjoy other food and drinks, such as cheese and a glass of wine, but all good things in moderation!

 If you’re seeking to reduce your intake of kilojoules, an easy change that you can make is to simply serve your meals on a smaller plate or in a smaller bowl.
 Assuming you don’t go back for seconds, it can help to limit how much food you serve yourself.
 Over time, you’ll get used to eating smaller portions.